About the College of Education

 - Teachers looking to take their education experience to the next level.

-You can earn a Master of Arts in Education/Curriculum and Instruction with a range of additional specializations or an MAEd with a concentration in Teacher Leadership.
+You can earn a Master of Arts in Education/Curriculum.
 Or for those who want to become principals, you can earn an MAEd with a concentration in Administration and Supervision.

 - Teachers who want to brush up their skills.